mental-health-america/mha/web/modules/contrib/simple_instagram_feed/README.txt

 * With Composer *

+To install this module and the jquery.instagramFeed library with composer, You will need to perform the following four (4) steps:

+1) Edit composer.json to include the jquery.instagramFeed repository.
+2) Install the jquery.instagramFeed Library.
+3) Install the Simple Instagram Feed module.
+4) Enable the Simple Instagram Feed module.

-To install library with composer, add the code below to into your project's composer.json, under "repositories":
+1) Add the code below to into your project's composer.json, under "repositories":

 "repositories": [
   {